rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 ```bash
 carthage update
 ```
-If you're facing an issue with Carthage and XCode 12, you can follow the [steps from carthage team](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md).
+If you're facing an issue with Carthage and XCode 12, you can follow the [steps from Carthage team](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md).
 {% endtab %}
 {% endtabs %}